home-assistant/developers.home-assistant/docs/internationalization/core.md

 Entity components, like `sensor`, already have existing translations available that can be reused by referencing those.
 This includes common translations for entity names based on a device class.
 For example, it already has translations available for a "Temperature" sensor that can be referenced.
 Referencing existing translations is preferred, as it prevents translating the same thing multiple times.

+It is also supported to use placeholders within the translation.
+If a placeholder is defined within the translation string, the entity's `translation_placeholders` property has to be set accordingly.

 The following example `strings.json` is for a `sensor` entity with its `translation_key` property set to `thermostat_mode`:
 ```json
 {